-Ceilings Visually inspected from floor level.
-Presumed plasterboard ceilings throughout.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Plaster finishing.
-Element de la companya de la company Floors including sub floors The flooring throughout appears to be of timber construction.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Floors including sub floors The flooring throughout appears to be of timber construction.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were internal jemery and ratemen name moved.
 Kitchen units were visually inspected excluding appliances.
 Internal Joinery - Timber.
 Internal Doors - Timber panel type.
 Kitchen storage is provided by a range of fitted units incorporating worktop surface areas.
 Chimney breasts and fireplaces Visually inspected.
-Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-Chimney breasts and fireplaces No testing of the flues or fittings was carried out.
-There is an open fireplace in the living room.
-Chimney breasts and fireplaces Internal decorations No testing of the flues or fittings was carried out.
-There is an open fireplace in the living room.
-Visually inspected.
-No testing of the flues or fittings was carried out.
-There is an open fireplace in the living room.
-No testing of the flues or fittings was carried out.
-There is an open fireplace in the living room.
-Visually inspected.
-Internal decorations No testing of the flues or fittings was carried out.
-There is an open fireplace in the living room.
-Visually inspected.
+There is an open fireplaces within the property. , , , , , , , , , , , , , , , , , , , , Internal decorations Visually inspected.
 Painted, papered and tile finishes noted.
-Visually inspected where there was a safe and purpose-built Internal decorations Cellars No testing of the flues or fittings was carried out.
-There is an open fireplace in the living room.
-Visually inspected.
-Painted, papered and tile finishes noted.
-Visually inspected where there was a safe and purpose-built access.
+Cellars Vigually inspected where there was a sets and numbers built Cenars Visually inspected where there was a safe and purpose-built access.
 Not applicable.
-Internal decorations No testing of the flues or fittings was carried out.
-There is an open fireplace in the living room.
-Visually inspected.
-Painted, papered and tile finishes noted.
-Visually inspected where there was a safe and purpose-built access.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains supply.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains supply.

-Mains supply with the gas meter located under the stair.
-Mains supply with the gas meter located under the stair.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water, plumbing, bathroom fittings

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

 Mains supply.
 There is a sink unit within the kitchen.

+Sanitary Arrangements:-Bathroom comprising three piece suite.

+No access was afforded to the overhead hatch within the hallway as it was painted shut.
+Therefore no access was gained to the cold water tank.

-Sanitary Arrangements:- Shower room comprising three piece suite.
-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Heating and hot water

+Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.

 No tests whatsoever were carried out to the system or appliances.

 The property benefits from a gas fired central heating system serving steel panel radiators.
-Domestic hot water is presumed provided via the boiler.
-Drainage Drainage covers etc were not lifted.
+Domestic hot water is presumed provided via the hot water cylinder.

+Drainage

+Drainage covers etc were not lifted.

 Neither drains nor drainage systems were tested.

 To main public sewer.

-Fire, smoke and burglar alarms Visually inspected.
+Fire, smoke and burglar alarms

+Visually inspected.

 No tests whatsoever were carried out to the system or appliances.

 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
-The alarms need to be ceiling mounted ownership.
+The alarms need to be ceiling mounted and interlinked.

-and interlinked.
 Where there is a carbon-fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
-We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of
+We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.